 Gordon Mathews is a Professor in the Department of Anthropology at the Chinese University of Hong Kong.
 He has written What Makes Life Worth Living?
 How Japanese and Americans Make Sense of Their Worlds (1996) and Global Culture /Individual Identity: Searching for Home in the Cultural Supermarket (2000), and co-authored Hong Kong, China: Learning to Belong to a Nation(2007); he has co-edited Consuming Hong Kong (2001) and Japan?s Changing Generations(2004).

 James H. McDonald, PhD - University of Montevallo

 James H. McDonald serves as Provost and Professor of Arts and Sciences at the University of Montevallo.
 His interests in include rural development, political culture, and security and governance dynamics in Mexico and Guatemala.
 His work includes Crisis of Governance in Maya Guatemala: Indigenous Responses to a Failing State (University of Oklahoma Press, 2013), The Applied Anthropology Reader (Allyn & Bacon, 2002), along with a number of articles, book chapters, and reviews.

 Goran Mirascic, PhD - Economic Policy Advisor for the Federation of Bosnia and Herzegovina: Political Economy

 Goran Mirascic is an Assistant Professor, Faculty of Economics at University Sarajevo School of Science and Technology & Assistant Professor, Faculty of Economics at Open University "Apeiron" Travnik.
 He is also Economic Policy Advisor to the Vice President of the Federation of Bosnia and Herzegovina.
 Dr. Mirascic has done an extensive research on international financial institutions and coordination of macroeconomic policies on the international level.
 He has published number of articles covering political economy, macroeconomic stabilization, economic globalization, eurozone, and international financial institutions.
 He is currently analyzing implications of Greek crisis on the monetary union.
 Dr. Mirascic serves as an Economic Policy Advisor to the Vice President of the Federation of Bosnia and Herzegovina.

-Gyan Pradhan, PhD - Eastern Kentucky University: Economics
+Gyan Pradhan, PhD - Christopher Newport University: Economics